os-climate/witness-energy/energy_models/models/heat/low/hydrogen_boiler_low_heat/documentation/hydrogen_boiler_low_heat_disc.markdown

 production in 2021 that is total heat produced by Hydrogen boiler is 13 million metric tons (Mt)= 541.6666667 TWh

-initial production for high heat temp = 180.55 TWh
+initial production for low heat temp = 180.55 TWh